-Now that the responses are in, the planner, Liz Howson, can prepare her report, which now is expected to be ready for council on Monday March 4th.
-Council will vote on the mill zoning application at a special evening meeting to be held on March 18th.
+Now that the responses are in, the planner, Liz Howson, can prepare her report, which now is expected to be ready for council on Monday March 11th.
+Council will vote on the mill zoning application on April 8th.

 The company's responses can be found here.

 If you are concerned about the mill this is the time to let your councilor know how you feel!

 Let your councillor amd the mayor know what you think about the mill – before Council votes.
 Here are the phone numbers.

 [This story was first revised when the planner's report did not appear in the February 25 council agenda.
 It was further revised when council delayed the vote to April 8 and directed the planner to produce her report by March 11.]

 February 21 – A batch of 11 documents in support of the Grainboys proposal for a mill in Goodwood were published by the township last week.
 Most are technical reports meant to bolster the company's zoning application for its property at 351 Regional Highway 47 in Goodwood.
 Included among the documents are the company's responses to recent public comments and questions; but others date back as far as April of last year.
 The late posting of technical documents long after the deadline for public comments has passed raises questions about the application process and whether it has been as open and fair as it should be.